-Subcutaneous rheumatoid nodules are the most common extra-articular manifestation of rheumatoid arthritis (RA), occuring in up to 40% of patients.
+Subcutaneous rheumatoid nodules are the most common extra-articular manifestation of rheumatoid arthritis, occurring in up to 40% of patients.
 They are universally associated with a positive rheumatoid factor (RF) 1.

 The size of the nodules varies from 2 mm to 5 cm; they are firm, non-tender, and movable in subcutaneous tissue 2.
 They usually are seen in the subcutaneous plane of the forearm, elbows, occiput, and lumbosacral area 3.

 Rheumatoid nodules are characterized histologically by a core of fibrinoid necrosis with surrounding palisading histiocytes and granulation tissue.